junlong-feng/junlong-feng.github.io/_pages/Teaching.md

 ### Undergraduate
 - (ECON3334) Introduction to Econometrics
-- (ECON4284) Econometrics for Cross-Section and Panel Data
+- (ECON4284) Econometrics for Cross-Sectional and Panel Data